deepwn/deepMiner/README.md

 |found|A hash meeting the pool's was found and will be send to the pool.|
 |accepted|A hash that was sent to the pool was accepted.|

-## WASM building
+## WASM sources

 We can see it's updated for v7 now.
-All sources in folder `cryptonight-wasm`.
+All sources in folder [cryptonight-wasm](https://github.com/deepwn/deepMiner/tree/master/cryptonight-wasm).

 You need install [Emscripten](https://github.com/kripken/emscripten) first, and run `./build.sh` to make this wasm file up.